 I do this, do you?

-I have a habit of justifying my right to be unhappy.
+Right now, I find myself justifying my right to be unhappy.
+Whaaat?

 In one of his podcasts, the late, great Dr. Wayne Dyer said something like, (and I’m paraphrasing):